FrontEgg: Customer Configuration Guide

 If your SSO login is not working:

-3. Add or remove domains to adjust SSO access
+3. Add or remove domains if needed.

-4. Re-enable SSO once the configuration has been corrected
+4. Re-enable SSO once the configuration has been corrected (if you disabled it earlier)

 Support